 I found a spider in my oven.
 Fortunately, it was a loaf of bread.
 If you're also in the Halloween spirit, bake up this slightly spooky but mostly adorable bread.

-For this spider's eyes, I used apricots, but any dried fruit would do.
-Or you could even do a design with the seeds to create eyes.
-And those seeds?
-I used poppy seeds, brown sesame seeds, and toasted sesame seeds - but really anything would do.
+For the eyes, I used apricots, but any dried fruit would do.
+You could even make a design around the eyes with the seeds.
+What kind of seeds?
+I used poppy seeds, brown sesame seeds, and toasted sesame seeds, but any kind would do.
 Or nothing.
-I think this would look just as good without the texture of the seeds.
-Totally up to you.

 - Yield:Makes 1 loaf

 - 13 1/2 to 15 3/4 ounces (3 to 3 1/2 cups ) bread flour

 - Eggwash (1 egg beaten 1ith 1 tablespoon water)

 - Poppy seeds, as needed

 - 1 dried apricot (or other dried fruit)

 Put the water, yeast, honey, and yogurt in the bowl of your stand mixer.
 Whisk until the honey has dissolved.
 Add the 3 cups of flour and salt.
 Knead with the dough hook until the mixture is smooth and elastic.The dough should completely gather around the hook and the bowl should be clean.
 If there's a little "foot" of dough clinging to the bottom of the bowl, add more flour, a little at a time, until the dough gathers up that foot into the doughball.
 Add the olive oil and continue kneading until the oil is completely incorporated into the dough.
 Cover the bowl with plastic wrap and set aside until doubled in size, about an hour.
 Meanwhile, line a baking sheet with parchment paper and sprinkle cornmeal on the sheet.